Asabsoftsol/voting-system/README.md

 after installing close your termial and repon it then type same command to check it install or not.

+## how to run

+navigate to every folder individually and type `npm start` command in terminal or cmd.

 ## scripts

-to run the project naviate to project folder and type these command
+to run the project naviate to project folder and type these command.

 1. `npm install`
 2. `npm start`